Giant root-rat: Characteristics

-Tachyoryctes macrocephalus are typically have small eyes and thick russet fur.
-They have large upper teeth called incisors that are especially prominent.
+Tachyoryctes macrocephalus typically have small eyes and thick russet fur, as well as especially prominent incisors.
 The eyes are placed near the top of the forehead, and are sometimes called "periscopes" due to their ability to scan for predators.
-Individuals usually lack a part of the ear called a pinna.
-The limbs are typically short with claws, and individuals have short tails.
-Their weight can range between 160 grams to 930 grams.
-The length of their body ranges from 160 millimeters to 313 millimeters.
-Their molars are hypsodont (having a high crown and a short root), and the interparietal bone is very short.
+Individuals usually lack a part of the ear called a pinna, the limbs are typically short with claws, and they have short tails.
+Body weight can range between 160 grams to 930 grams, and the length of their body ranges from 160 millimeters to 313 millimeters.
+Molars are hypsodont (having a high crown and a short root), and the interparietal bone is very short.

 The hair is usually gray at its base, and the head is significantly larger than the rest of the body.
-The rodents typically eats grasses nearby their burrows and spend the majority of their time underground.
-The typical body mass is around 1 kilogram.
-In the skeleton, the occipital shield is small and horizontal, the zygomatic plate is very broad and vertical, the mesopterygoid fossa is V-shaped and the back of the glenoid fossa is open.
+Giant root-rats typically eat grasses nearby their burrows and spend the majority of their time underground.
+Their typical body mass is around one kilogram.
+In the skeleton, its occipital shield is small and horizontal, the zygomatic plate is very broad and vertical, the mesopterygoid fossa is V-shaped and the back of the glenoid fossa is open.
+Male root-rats are often larger in size compared to female ones.

 Reproduction

-Tachyoryctes macrocephalus breeds year-round and gestation lasts for 37 to 49 days.
+Giant root-rats breed year-round and gestation lasts for 37 to 49 days.
 Some females are polyestrous (conceiving a second young whilst nursing the first) or breed once every 6 months.
 Males sometimes deposit a copulatory plug to help assist during mating.
-Individuals use rainfall and changing temperatures to help determine the appropriate time for breeding.
-Females in the genus Tachyoryctes are induced ovulators, meaning ovulation usually only occurs during mating.
+Giant root-rats use rainfall and changing temperatures to help determine the appropriate time for breeding.
+Females in the genus Tachyoryctes are induced ovulators, meaning ovulation usually only occurs during mating and not cyclically.

+Phylogeny

+Tachyoryctes macrocephalus is endemic to the grasslands in Ethiopia's Bale Mountains.
+It is a member of the genus Tachyoryctes, a sister genus to Rhizomys.
+Fossil records have suggested the species previously lived in South Asia up to northern India.
+The species likely originated from a split with Tachyoryctes splendens (the African root-rat) around 1.3 million years ago.

+This cladogram shows the position of Tachyoryctes macrocephalus within the taxonomic family Spalacidae: